A simple unified explanation of several genetic issues on today's human population and on archaic humans: Introduction

+We will see below that, in order to explain (1.)-(7.) above, it is enough to just assume that there have been``reproductively advantageous regions'' (resp. ``reproductively disadvantageous regions'') in the world and that this has led to migration between regions.
+We will see here that there is evidence to support that assumption.

+We do not need to assume any superiority or inferiority in any way of any group of people.
+And we can just assume total and random interbreeding between different kinds of people (Moderns, Neandertals, Denisovans) and that couples, on average, give birth to $50\%$ males and $50\%$ females.
+We do not need to assume lower fertility in the admixture of different kinds of people.
+Lower amount of interbreeding or lower fertility in interbreeding between different kinds of people, will sometimes strengthen, but mostly not affect our conclusions.
+We will discuss such situations.
+Our explanation of (1.) and (2.) is consistent with a population bottleneck but will not require any population bottleneck.

+The paper is organized as follows.
+In Section 2 we discuss how genetic material disappears in a reproductively disadvantageous region.
+It is exponentially fast, i.e., much faster than the disappearance by random genetic drift.
+In Section 3 we discuss how unstable and fluctuating living conditions make a region reproductively disadvantageous.
+We give numerical estimates.
+And, as we will see, from just Sections 2 and 3 we draw the following conclusion:

+\textit{If we just assume that in the last 50,000-100,000 years, Europe has had the least stable living conditions, Asia has had more stable living conditions and Africa has had the most stable living conditions, then we should expect to make the observations (3.)-(7.) above.}

+In Section 4 we will discuss how the genetic material from a reproductively advantageous region will, over time, be dominating in a much larger region.
+We will give numerical estimates on how fast this happens.
+We will see, that a scenario with a population bottleneck is just a special case of the more general scenario, where we have a small reproductively advantageous region.
+And we will see that over time, these scenarios will end up looking genetically similar.
+So, from Section 4 we will get the following conclusion:

+\textit{If we assume that in the last 50,000-100,000 years, there has been a region in Africa with more stable living conditions than in other parts of the world, then we should expect that most of the genetic material in today’s human population has its origin in that region, i.e., we should expect observation (1.) above.}

+\textit{Our explanation of observation (2) is analogous.
+It is enough to assume that some region in western Europe was more reproductively advantageous than the others.}

-The concept of regions where the populations do not fully reproduce themselves, but depend on immigration to keep up the population size, was introduced in Enflo et. al. \cite{Enflo}.
-It was, at that time (the year 2001), used in an attempt to reconcile the evidence of Neandertal ancestry in today's human population (presented, e.g., in Duarte et al. \cite{Trinkausetal}, Zilhao and Trinkaus \cite{Trinkaus} and Frayer \cite{Frayer}) with the genetic information (see, e.g., Krings et al. \cite{NEW-5}) indicating that there is no Neandertal mtDNA in today's human population, and that (in 2001) there was little evidence of any Neandertal DNA in today's human population.
+\begin{remark} {\rm The concept of ``reproductively disadvantageous regions'' was originally introduced (1999) in an attempt to reconcile the evidence of Neandertal ancestry in today’s human population (presented, e.g., in Duarte et al. \cite{Trinkausetal}, Zilh\~ao and Trinkaus \cite{Trinkaus} and Frayer \cite{Frayer}) with the genetic information (Krings et al. \cite{NEW-5}) indicating that there is no Neandertal mtDNA in today’s human population and that, at that time, there was little evidence of any Neandertal DNA in today's human population.
+In Enflo et al. \cite{Enflo}, a short version of the model is presented. } \end{remark}